 Hardibacker and other fiber-cement boards have a very good track record.
 They are very stable dimensionally and are impervious to just about everything.
 They are somewhat difficult to cut and install (and the dust is toxic).
 They can be purchased preprimed or prefinished and hold paint extremely well due to their dimensional stability.
 Fiber-cement is not rated for ground contact, and may degrade if subjected frequent and sustained wetting.
 For good performance, it’s important to pay attention to manufacturer’s installation details.

 Boral.
 A relatively new product, Boral TruExterior Trim, use fly-ash, a byproduct of coal burning, rather than cement as its core ingredient.
 Like fiber-cement, is dimensionally stable and impervious to insects and decay, and is rated for ground-contact.
 It is a little easier to work with than fiber-cement products (less brittle), but also dusty, hard on tools and the dust is probably not good to breathe.
 It comes preprimed and can be painted dark colors.
-I think it is a promising product and has good “green” credentials, as it is made out of 70% recycled materials.
+This is promising product and has good “green” credentials, as it is made out of 70% recycled materials.

 Miratek.
 This is a wood composite that has been around for several years and comes with an exceptional (50 year, transferable) warranty.
 Unlike most wood composites, which have a very mixed track record, I’ve heard very few complaints about Miratek.
 It is easier to work with than fiber-cement, but will expand and contract a little bit, so corners and butt joints need to be caulked.
 It holds paint well, but probably not as well as fiber-cement.